jgettings/food-planner/README.md

 # Development

-To run this locally, do an npm install and then run the command `npm run dev`.
+To run this locally, do an npm install and then run the command `yarn dev`.
 It uses webpack locally and will open in a browser tab and update automatically on save.
 Webpack will automatically run the eslint checks and display any errors in the browser (it will auto-fix anything that it can).

 When committing to master, the deployment on heroku will automatically rebuild itself.